oneimage register does not work from a remote host

 We tried making the OpenNebula management commands available to one of our developers.
 While just about everything else works -- he can list images, deploy and control virtual machines, etc -- he is unable to upload a new image file using "oneimage register", because the "oneimage" command is attempting to access the image directory on the local filesystem, rather than operating on the server via XMLRPC.
 This is frustrating because we were hoping to have everyone use the ONE tools.
 Instead we're going to use the OCCI or EC2 clients, I guess.

-#1 Updated by Ruben S. Montero over 9 years ago
+#1 Updated by Ruben S. Montero about 10 years ago

 This has been updated for the next release.
 The image repository has been improved to have a new manager and drivers.
 The default (file-system based) can handle http URL's so basically it will wget the image and then copy it to the repo.
 Those can be easily modified.